avimehenwal/mydocs/content/webdevelopment/wasm.md

 <TagLinks />

+Its a new way to run programming languages other than javascript in your web pages.

 > WebAssembly (abbreviated Wasm) is a binary instruction format for a ==stack-based virtual machine==.
 > Wasm is designed as a portable compilation target for programming languages,